powershellfish/powershellfish.github.io/README.md

 ## What I Do

 ### Professional
+* Lead documentation efforts and junior writers on documentation teams
 * Interact directly with the product/hardware so that I can write about it
 * Translate technical information and put it into the correct format depending on the audience
 * Assess and construct information architecture according to best practices